How to configure, manage and validate access tokens

 Bearer with client certificate binding (mTLS)

-A stolen or leaked token cannot be used by an attacker unless they also have access to the private key associated with the certificate.
-The client application can store the private key in a HSM or another secure store that prevents extraction of the private key material.
+A leaked or stolen token cannot be used by an attacker unless they also possess the private key associated with the client certificate.
+This makes the token “sender constrained”.
+The client can store the private key in an HSM or another secure store that prevents key extraction.

 The mTLS certificate binding is specified in RFC 8705.